Are COVID hospitalizations high where you live? Look up your hospital

 Averages calculated by summing the seven-day average for each individual hospital, then dividing by the number of hospitals reporting data in a county.
 "No data" may indicate a sample size of fewer than four patients or hospitals that did not report statistics to the Department of Health and Human Services.

 Hospitals in Louisiana are not included in the data for the week of Aug.
 27-Sept.
-2 due to possible reporting anomalies caused by Hurricane Ida.
+2, 2021 due to possible reporting anomalies related to Hurricane Ida.